djblue/project-3/README.md

 The resulting executable is __run__, which expects two arguments, an input file name and an output file name.

+## Usage

+    ./run [flag] in out

+Where in and out are the input and output files.

+## Flags

+- The flag '-l' will output the lexer output.
+- The flag '-p' will output the parser output.

 ## Running Tests

 Test automation is also provided by way of a make target.